Obuam/Obuam/README.md

 - 👋 Hi, I’m @Obuam
-- 👀 I’m interested in C sharp
+- 👀 I’m interested in python
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on C#
+- 💞️ I’m looking to collaborate on python
 - 📫 How to reach me @obM on telegram

 <!---